LightningFF/deploy/README.md

-# CI/CD for Rails Apps
+# Various CI/CD for Rails Apps

+Check out the wiki documentation for more details.